 After the two-year waiting period, the beneficiary will receive the full policy amount when the insured passes away.

 Each funeral insurance company determines what is paid during the waiting period.

-This insurance coverage was designed specifically to provide seniors with an affordable way to pay for these inevitable costs while not leaving a financial burden on their loved ones.
+Funeral insurance coverage was designed to provide seniors with an affordable way to pay for final expenses while not leaving a financial burden on their loved ones.
 These whole life plans are also known as final expense coverage or burial insurance.

-These policies are simple to understand and easy to obtain.
+Policies are simple to understand and obtain.
 With simplified issue underwriting, it is easy to know if you qualify.
 Often your policy will be written and sent to you within a matter of days.

-Not only is the application process quick, but the beneficiary receives the tax-free lump-sum death benefit soon after filing the claim.
-Additionally, most people find the flexibility of what funeral insurance covers to be of great importance as it can be used for anything necessary.
-There are no restrictions to what this money can be spent on.
+Not only is the application process quick, but the beneficiary receives the tax-free lump-sum death benefit very soon after filing the claim.
+Most people find the flexibility of the death benefit to be of great importance as the beneficiary can use it for anything necessary.
+There are no restrictions as to what they can spend the money on.